LachlanHouston/bachelor_project/README.md

 Implementation of a Wasserstein GAN with gradient penalty to perform speech enhancement

+## Environment setup

+The conda environment can be setup by using make commands.
+The following command will create a new conda environment with the necessary dependencies:

+`make create_environment` will create a new conda environment with the necessary dependencies (from the `requirements.txt` file).
+Remember to activate the environment before running the code.

+## Training the model

+The training script can be either run from an IDE or by using the `make train` command.
+The training script will train the model using the configuration specified in the `gan/config/config.yaml` file.
+The training script will save the model checkpoints in the `models` directory.

 ## Location of important code

 All code can be found in the `gan` directory.

+`gan/config/config.yaml` contains the configuration for the model, including hyperparameters and wandb settings.

+`gan/train_model.py` contains the training script for the model using PyTorch Lightning.

 `gan/models/autoencoder.py` contains the training loop, including loss functions and training and validation steps.

 `gan/models/discriminator.py` and `gan/models/generator.py` contain the implementation of the discriminator and generator.

+## WANDB

+To log the training process, we use WANDB.
+To use WANDB, you need to create an account and create a secrets.env file under the personal folder.
+The secrets.env file should contain the following: WAND_API_KEY=YOUR_API_KEY.
+The WANDB API key can be found in your account settings.

 ## Repository file structure